0x20/hackerspace-blueprint/order/decision.md

 | B              |                          1   | 4   |
 | TOTAL    |     24                    | **26**   |

 As you can see in this example, a less-extreme proposal that, on first sight, has the minority of the votes, can still win.
-This gives the minority the incentive to come up with moderate ideas that everybode can agree with.
+This gives the minority the incentive to come up with moderate ideas that everyone can agree with.

 | Vote without points        |  Points to A                    | Points to B  |
 | ------------------------------- |:------------------------------:| --------------:|